nadiamariduena/python-intro-2024-privat/17_recursion.md

 <br>

+### Once removed,

-- once removed, i will reverse the indentation with **SHIFT + TAB key**, if you notice after i removed the 2 lines i had an error, and even after the removal of 2 level of indentation i still have an error, but that is because the **continue** at the bottom
+- i will reverse the indentation with **SHIFT + TAB key**, if you notice after i removed the 2 lines i had an error, and even after the removal of 2 level of indentation i still have an error, but that is because the **continue** at the bottom

 ```python
 import sys